How it works

 config.table | string | Yes | Target table in schema.table format (e.g., bronze.events) |

-config.mode | string | No | Ingestion mode.
-Only append is supported.
-Default: append |
+config.mode | string | No | Ingestion mode. append (default) or merge. merge requires primary_key. |

 config.wait | boolean | No | Wait for commit and return snapshot ID.
 Default: false |